atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 !!!warning "Bamboo clustering"
     Because of the limitations outlined under [Bamboo and clustering](../troubleshooting/LIMITATIONS.md#cluster-size) the `clustering` stanza is not available as a configurable property in the Bamboo `values.yaml`.

+!!!warning "Crowd clustering"
+    Clustering is on by default.
+To disable clustering, set `crowd.clustering.enabled` to false in `${CROWD_HOME}/shared/crowd.cfg.xml` and rollout restart Crowd StatefulSet after the initial product setup is complete.

 ## 7. Configure license

 !!!info "Pre-configuring license"
     Pre-provisioning a license in this way is only applicable to `Confluence`, `Bitbucket` and `Bamboo` deployments.
-For `Jira` deployments a license can be supplied via the setup wizard post deployment.
+For `Jira` and `Crowd` deployments a license can be supplied via the setup wizard post deployment.

 You can configure the product license if you provide a `license` stanzas within the `values.yaml` obtained in [step 2](#2-obtain-valuesyaml).
 To do that, create a Kubernetes secret to hold the product license: